AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-01-31-why-i-dont-like-tailwind-css.md

 ### 3. Tailwind Locks You Into the Utility CSS Paradigm

-With Tailwind, I'm a bit concerned about getting locked into the utility CSS paradigm, and specifically Tailwind's utility classes and their behavior.
-It's why I don't want to invest time in migrating existing projects to Tailwind and why I'd be reluctant to use it for any new projects.
+If your app uses Tailwind, you're basically stuck with it because moving to any other framework or preprocessor is going to require a considerable amount of refactoring.
+While this doesn't really matter much for prototypes, it's an important consideration for apps that you'll be maintaining well into the future.

-Once you build an app with Tailwind, moving it to any other CSS framework or library in the future is going to be tricky.
 There are tools like Windy for [converting existing CSS to Tailwind](https://usewindy.com/), which sounds like a fairly easy thing to do.
 After all, Tailwind just breaks "compound" semantic classes down into "atomic" utility classes that have single responsibilities.
 If you have `.some-thing` that applies a bunch of CSS, then you can easily map `.some-thing`'s CSS rules to Tailwind classes.

 But I can't imagine that it's possible to create a tool that does the reverse: **converting Tailwind to semantic HTML and CSS**.
 The only thing you could realistically convert Tailwind to is some other utility framework (e.g., Bootstrap) that locks you in with its own syntax and class names.

 Because Tailwind classes are atomic building blocks that only do one thing, you can't really build more complex, semantic things out of them without assembling those classes by hand.
 After all, what assumptions would an automated tool make about your desired naming conventions, anyway?
 What is this `div`, or `img`, or `ul` that I'm looking at? *What do I call it*?

-If you use Tailwind, you're stuck with it, unless you convert all of that CSS to semantic CSS by hand.
-If you want to move to anything in the future that's not Tailwind, it's going to require quite a bit of work.
-You'll either need to create your own in-house utility framework or use another one.
-Either way, it's never a good thing when a tool locks you into a particular paradigm that goes against the grain of what most other tools do.
+Granted, you could argue that if Tailwind works well for your team, then there really isn't any reason to migrate to any other solution.
+If that's the case, great.
+But it's still something worth considering, especially if your code base will grow in the future.

 ### 4. Tailwind Is Bloated